top of page

 About

-A practice grounded in respect, curiosity, and the courage to be real.
+A practice grounded in respect, curiosity, and collaboration.

 The name Tara Psychology is inspired by wisdom that is both fearless and compassionate.
-Like the lotus rising from mud, therapy is a space to make sense of what you've lived through and reconnect with what matters.
+Like the lotus rising from mud, our space is a chance to make sense of what you've lived through and reconnect with what matters.

 This road was never made with me in mind